 Unfortunately have not really given enough information.
 Typically if there is an ongoing case plan, guardianship plan, or other court involvement regarding children, then that court must be involved in any change of custody/guardianship/care.
 When the child moves across state lines you must also...Read more »

 In my divorce decree, it does not state specifically only states "Transportation costs shall be agreed upon by the parties or left to the discretion of the court."
 My ex doesnt currently have a car.
 He also isn't paying child support and is $8000 in arrears.
 He lives 2 hours away.
-We have 4...
+We...
 Read more »

 You should meet with an experienced local family law attorney.
 Preferably one who also has experience with stepparent adoptions.
 It seems like you would want to follow contempt of court for failure to pay child support.
 Ask the court to establish an arrearage amount of $8000 in Make him start...Read more »